MohamedAmineBoulawdhen/Init-React-Router/README.md

 # Favorite Movie App

-This movie app allows you to create a list of your favorite movies or TV shows and filter them by title or rating.
+This movie app allows us to create a list of our favorite movies or TV shows, view their descriptions and trailers, and filter them by title or rating.

 ## Components